magneticio/vamp.io/content/documentation/installation/configuration-reference.md

 Parameter             |  Default |  Details
 ---------------------|--------|--------
- type                 |  -   |  docker / kubernetes / marathon / rancher
- response-timeout     |  30 seconds   |  Timeout for container operations
- mesos.url            |   -  |  Used for information.
+ type                 |  -   |  docker / kubernetes / marathon / rancher.
+Set in `application.conf`.
+Also include the configuration section for the specified type (see below). response-timeout     |  30 seconds   |  Timeout for container operations mesos.url            |   -  |  Used for information.
 Required only when `container-driver.type = "marathon" `